 The Board considers all of the Non-Executive Directors on the Committee to be independent.
 The composition of the Risk and Sustainability Committee satisfies the Board's requirements in performing the Committee's function given the size and complexity of the Company at present.
-The Executive Chairman and the Chief Operating Officer attend Committee meetings at the discretion of the Committee, along with the General Manager for Health, Safety, Environment and Risk, who is regularly invited to attend and present at these meetings.
-Other Board members are invited to attend these meetings.
-Further details of the members of the Risk and Sustainability Committee and their attendance at Committee meetings are set out below and in the Directors' Report section of the 2019 Annual Report.
+The Chief Operating Officer and the Vice President Sustainability attend and present at Committee meetings at the discretion of the Committee.
+Other Board members are invited to and regularly attend these meetings.
+Further details of the members of the Risk and Sustainability Committee and their attendance at Committee meetings are set out below and in the Directors' Report section of the FY20 Annual Report.

-Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings Attended Mr Colin Johnstone Non- Executive Director Yes 4 3 Mr James Askew Non- Executive Director Yes 4 4 Mr Thomas McKeith Non- Executive Director Yes 4 4
+Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings Attended Current Mem bers Mr James Askew Chair Yes 3 2 Ms Andrea Hall Non- Executive Director Yes 2 2 Mr Peter Smith Non- Executive Director Yes 1 1 Retired durin ng the period Mr Thomas McKeith Non- Executive Director Yes 1 1 Mr Colin Johnstone Non- Executive Director Yes 2 1